+and recyclable waste environment and

+by waste type Bagyurdu OIZ and society.

+Waste management Supervision Consultant

+practices examine the following:

+Training records and

+training log

+Delivery records of

+household and

+recyclable waste

-No Stage Parameter to monitor Where to monitor the parameter Method of monitoring the parameter / Type of monitoring equipment Parameter monitoring time Reason for monitoring the parameter Corporate Responsibility Financing Cost / Source 18 Construction Phase Pollution Prevention -SS3 Number of temporary hazardous waste storage areas Number of secondary collection containers used for hazardous waste storage Number of waste containers for hazardous waste in landfill Number of waste containers for hazardous waste in work areas Number of fire extinguishers in the storage area Number of personnel trained on hazardous substance management Number of personnel assigned for hazardous waste management Number of records on hazardous waste disposal Number of waste oil recycling forms Hazardous waste management practices Construction sites Contractor offices The contractor records the parameters and archives a copy as evidence.
-The Bagyurdu OIZ and Supervision Consultant visually check the temporary hazardous waste storage area, secondary collection container, separate waste containers and their labeling in the area, warning signs, labels, fire extinguishers, and ensure that waste is not mixed, that there are secondary collection containers in the work areas, that there is not any hazardous waste in the work area at the end of the working day.
-Bagyurdu OIZ and the Supervision Consultant examine the following: Training records of staff on duty Records of waste management training and training log Hazardous waste storage area Records of disposal of hazardous waste in licensed facilities Waste oil recycling form received from the recycling In the first week of each month during the construction phase Continuous visual inspection To ensure that records are available.
+No Phase What parameter is to be monitored Where is the parameter to be monitored How is the parameter to be monitored// Type of monitoring equipment When is the parameter to be monitored - frequency of measurement or continuous Why is the parameter to be monitored Corporate Responsibility Financing Cost / Source 18 Phase SS3 Number of temporary hazardous waste storage areas Number of secondary collection containers used for hazardous waste storage Number of waste containers for hazardous waste in sites Contractor offices parameters and archives a copy as evidence.
+The Bagyurdu OIZ and Supervision Consultant visually check the temporary hazardous waste storage area, secondary collection container, separate waste containers and their each month during the construction phase Continuous visual inspection records are available.
 To manage hazardous waste, and waste oil in a way that does not cause any harm to the environment and society.
-Contractor Bağyurdu OIZ Supervision Consultant Construction cost includes Equities Supervision cost includes
+Bağyurdu OIZ Supervision Consultant cost includes Equities Supervision cost includes landfill Number of waste containers for hazardous waste in work areas Number of fire extinguishers in the storage area Number of personnel trained on hazardous substance management labeling in the area, warning signs, labels, fire extinguishers, and ensure that waste is not mixed, that there are secondary collection containers in the work areas, that there is not any hazardous waste in the work area at the end of the working day.

+Number of personnel Bagyurdu OIZ and the

+assigned for hazardous Supervision Consultan t

+waste management examine the following :

+Number of records on Training records of sta ff on

+hazardous waste duty

+disposal Records of waste

+Number of waste oil management trai ning

+recycling forms and training log

+Hazardous waste Hazardous waste

+management practices records of hazard ous

+wastes taken to

+hazardous waste

+storage area

+Records of disposition al of

+hazardous waste in

+licensed facilities

+Waste oil recyclir g

+form received fro m

+the recycling faci ity